 Money, money, money!
 As with most things in life, qualifying as a solicitor isn’t cheap.
 One of the many reasons that the Solicitors Regulation Authority (SRA) developed and introduced the SQE was to bring the cost of qualifying as a solicitor down.
 In many ways, this aim has been met but the cost of qualifying remains high and, in some cases, exceeds the costs of the Legal Practice Course.

 So what are your options for funding the SQE?

 SQE preparation courses

-While an SQE preparation course is not a requirement for qualifying via this route, it is highly recommended.
-By completing an SQE preparation course you will give yourself the best chance at passing the SQE1 and SQE2 assessments.
+While an SQE preparation course isn’t a requirement for qualifying via this route, it’s highly recommended.
+By completing an SQE preparation course you’ll give yourself the best chance at passing the SQE1 and SQE2 assessments.